NMarkgraf/pandoc-moreblock-filter/README.md

 # pandoc-moreblock-filter

+## pandoc 1.17 only!

+Sadly the JSON-format of the AST hast changed in 1.17.3, so this filter will only work with OLD pandoc releases. - Sorry! - I'm currently working on this issue.
+But I can't promiss anything!

 ## Why this filter?

 When you write a lecture (esp. a math lecture) in Markdown and use pandoc to create a